wpcodefactory/wpfactory-key-manager/includes/lib/plugin-update-checker/README.md

 		}
 		```

 		This is actually a complete example that shows all theme-related fields. `version` and `download_url` should be self-explanatory.
-The `details_url` key specifies the page that the user will see if they click the "View version 1.0.0details" link in an update notification.
+The `details_url` key specifies the page that the user will see if they click the "View version 1.2.3 details" link in an update notification.
 3. Upload the JSON file to a publicly accessible location.
 4. Add the following code to the main plugin file or to the `functions.php` file: